zouzhenhong98/scholartobib/README.md

 # scholartobib
-a toot to grab bib info from google scholar, and write it to a bib file
+a tool to grab bib info from google scholar, and write it to a bib file

 #1 add your searching items of publications, authors or topic in 'read_file.txt'